 Apps Such as Gojeck and Grab have ride options for a car or motorbike.
 All prices are set and can be paid through the app, which is super convenient, or you can pay in cash.

 Motorbike If you feel comfortable and can operate a motorbike, you can simply ask your hotel, hostel or find a nearby rental shop.
 (PLS, do not make the mistake I did and try to drive a motorbike without knowing how).
 Just to save yourself from any confusion, take a picture of your motorbike before a ride to avoid any possible damage complaints, and make sure you wear a helmet.

 Lastly, enjoy the experience while in Bali, Indonesia.
 Research your location, accommodations, activities, and ride options.
 Take plenty of videos and pictures.
-Even if you feel they aren’t social media worthy, the footage is for your personal archive.
-Trust me, you will thank me later!
+Even if you feel they aren’t social media-worthy, the footage is for your personal archive.
+Trust me.
+You will thank me later!
 Viewing an old picture can bring back the feeling of adventure and joy, even for a moment.
-For more on my experience and tips, check out 000 article.
+For more on my experience and tips, check out South Asia blog in the Destination section.
 As always, Safe Travels!